-Recommendation 23 - Regulation, supervision, and monitoring
+Recommendation 23 - Regulation, supervision and monitoring

-R. 23 (Deficiency 1): Unlicensed MTCs continue to operate within Sint Maarten, impacting on effectiveness with respect to E.C.
-23.1, E.C 23.5 and E.C.
-23.6.

-78. St. Maarten informed that one case was started in the Court between the unlicensed MTC and the CBCS, in which the MTC lost in the first instance.
-The Appeals Court reviewed the case, in which the MTC lost against the CBCS on October 19th, 2015.
-The case was subsequently addressed by the Public Prosecutor to summon the mentioned MTC to comply with the court orders and to stop their illegal activities.
-The Authorities provided information on the number and date of the sentences.
+- 31. The 3rd, 5th, 6th, and 8th FURs explain the actions that the country has taken to close unlicensed MTCs.
 Furthermore, the National Ordinance on the Supervision of Money Transfer Companies entered into force on March 29th, 2018.
 The National Ordinance allows for the Central Bank to apply a wide range of sanctions to Money Transfer Companies.
-St. Maarten has sufficiently addressed Deficiency 1.

-R. 23 (Deficiency 2): Low number of on-site inspections for MTCs.

-79. The CBCS carried out one inspection in 2017.
-The inspection was performed from Curaçao and included operations in St. Maarten.
-The Central Bank postponed additional on-site supervisions in 2017 due to Hurricane Irma.
-In 2018, CBCS did not conduct any on-site examinations at MTCs in St. Maarten since a reassessment of priorities led to a focus on banks established in St. Maarten.
-In 2019, the CBCS performed two inspections to MTCs.
-St. Maarten has sufficiently addressed Deficiency 2.
+St. Maarten has met the recommended action. - 32.
+St. Maarten has met the recommended action consisting of increasing the number of on-site inspections of MTCs.
+The Central Bank of Curação and Sint Maarten (CBCS) has indicated that: - a.
+The CBCS carried out one inspection in 2017.
+The inspection was performed from Curação and included operations in St. Maarten.
+The Central Bank postponed additional on-site supervisions in 2017 due to Hurricane Irma. - b.
+In 2018, CBCS did not conduct any on-site examinations at MTCs in St. Maarten since a reassessment of priorities led to a focus on banks established in St. Maarten. - c.
+In 2019, the CBCS performed two inspections to MTCs. - 33.
+Article 2(1)(a)(13°) of the National Ordinance combating ML/TF (AB 2019 no. 25) requires factoring service providers to apply the AML/CFT preventive measures.

-R. 23 (Deficiency 3): Factoring services are yet to be subject to Central Bank supervision under the NOIS and NORUT.

-80. Article 2(1)(a)(13°) of the National Ordinance combating ML/TF (AB 2019 No. 25) requires factoring service providers to apply the AML/CFT preventive measures.
 Article 31 subjects these providers to the CBCS' supervisory regime.
-St. Maarten has sufficiently addressed Deficiency 3.
+St. Maarten has met the recommended action.

-R. 23 (Deficiency 4): The RBA is not calibrated for AML/CFT risks.